hngx-org/in-app-payment/README.md

-==Note: This is not the final release as we can't process payment now.
-We would be updating as we progress==
+Note: This is not the final release as we can't process payment now.
+We would be updating as we progress